phage-nz/infosec-bazaar/honeypots/windows/readme.md

   - **Optional:** TCP 80 (HTTP) from all IP's.
   - **Optional:** TCP 445 (SMB) from all IP's.
   - TCP 3389 (RDP) from all IP's.
 - Setup is complete.
-Keep an eye out for indicators of compromise.
+Keep an eye out for signs of anomalous activity or compromise.

 ## FAQ
 **How long will it take to be compromised?**